sciactive/pnotify/README.md

 PNotify is a JavaScript notification plugin, developed by SciActive.
 Formerly known as Pines Notify.
 It is designed to provide an unparalleled level of flexibility, while still being very easy to implement and use.

-PNotify provides desktop notifications based on the [web notifications draft](http://www.w3.org/TR/notifications/).
+PNotify provides [desktop notifications](http://sciactive.com/pnotify/#web-notifications) based on the [web notifications draft](http://www.w3.org/TR/notifications/).
 If desktop notifications are not available or not allowed, PNotify will fall back to displaying the notice as a regular, in-browser notice.

-See http://sciactive.com/pnotify/ for more information and examples.
+See http://sciactive.com/pnotify/ for download, more information, and examples.

 Requirements
 ============

-jQuery (1.4 or higher) and either Bootstrap CSS or a jQuery UI Theme.
+jQuery (1.6 or higher) and either Bootstrap CSS, a jQuery UI Theme, or Web Notifications support.

 Getting Started
 ===============